This post may contain affiliate links. Read our privacy policy.

 • Add your favorite seasonings like ground cumin, Cajun seasoning, and/or lemon pepper, etc.

-• Mix in your favorite salsa or hot sauce.
+• Mix in your favorite salsa or hot sauce for extra flavor.

 Ingredients